 “Third Party Software” means any software not licensable by Contractor that will be provided by Contractor, but excluding Embedded Software.

+“Licensed Software Manual” means any written, printed, electronic or other format user manuals published or otherwise that Contractormay make available to its licensees which describe the features and functions of the Licensed Software so that it may be used by a reasonably trained user.

 “Maintenance and Support Services” means the post-implementation maintenance and support services described in Attachment 6 – Business Proposal Template.